wp-plugins/inboundio-marketing/README.txt

 * First Release.

 == Upgrade Notice ==

+= 2.0 =
+This version provides you with a widget to convert your visitors into leads.
+Form resets after adding new contact through dashboard.

 = 1.0 =
 This version provides you with a searchable/sortable contact list user interface.